Cleans the teeth well, but limited benefits to the Bluetooth connectivity

 This price does exclude the cost of water, toothpaste and electric to charge it, but you get a rough idea and is one of if not the cheapest decent electric toothbrushes available at the moment.

 There is a good chance the brush will last longer than the 3 year period and using the same brush handle but switching heads with other users in your household will only help bring the cost down and drive more value from it.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.

 Summary of price & where to buy

 - Check list of retailers here.

-However in my opinion whilst a very good brush ultimately fails to deliver on the value when you compare it to these other options albeit cheaper or more expensive.
+However, in my opinion, it ultimately fails to deliver on the value when you compare it to these other options albeit cheaper or more expensive.

 - Height (without head) – 19.5cm